noelkronenberg/pimado/README.md

 ## Beginner

-If you are new to Python and/ or CS in general, refer to the [Set-up](https://github.com/noelkronenberg/pimado#set-up-1) for the initial installation.
-For use after the first, just refer to the [Usage](https://github.com/noelkronenberg/pimado#usage-1).
+If you are new to Python and/ or CS in general, refer to the [Initial Usage](https://github.com/noelkronenberg/pimado#initial-usage) section for first-time use.
+For use after the first, just refer to the [Normal Usage](https://github.com/noelkronenberg/pimado#normal-usage) section.

-### Set-up
+### Initial Usage

 1. Open your terminal (hit command + space bar and search for `Terminal`)
 2. Paste the following command and hit enter: